IKS04

 Payload release and ADC activation requires processing by beta-glucuronidase, an enzyme overexpressed in cancer cell lysosomes, active only at acidic pH and with low expression in normal tissues.

 However, such payloads need to be delivered precisely and be associated with a suitable safety & efficacy profile.
-Iksuda’s ADCs utilize tumor-selective activation and release of payloads, currently through the incorporation of beta-glucuronide (BG) linkers and triggers.
+Iksuda’s ADCs utilize tumor-selective activation and release of payloads through the incorporation of glucuronide linkers and triggers.

-Our IKS03 program demonstrates the potential of the PBD prodrug approach as a suitable option for hard-to-treat solid tumors.
-This ADC contains a highly potent, talirine-like PBD, safely delivered via the BG-driven mechanism.
-In preclinical studies, tumor-selective delivery drives class leading efficacy and safety, resulting in significantly enhanced TI.
-ADC design is also associated with bystander effect, suggesting that solid tumors with heterogeneous/ low expression may also benefit.
+Like IKS04, these programs deliver a highly potent, talirine-like PBD through the BG-driven mechanism.
+In preclinical studies for IKS03, tumor-selective delivery drives class leading efficacy and safety, resulting in significantly enhanced TI over Zynlonta.
+This ADC design is also associated with bystander effect, suggesting that solid tumors with heterogeneous/ low expression may also benefit.

-For our IKS04 program, Iksuda considered antigen targets for GI tumors which are associated with high expression abundance and high tumor selectivity: CA242 (CanAg) represents the most appropriate choice.
+For our IKS04 program, Iksuda selected CA242 as an appropriate target for GI tumors.
+It is a tumor-specific isoform of Muc-1 which associated with high expression abundance and high tumor selectivity.

-IKS04 is therefore comprised of an anti-CanAg antibody engineered for site-specific conjugation of a PBD prodrug, where a BG linker is used for tumor-selective payload release, and a second BG moiety improves hydrophilicity and provides added reassurance against unwanted binding to proteins in plasma. β-glucoronide is overexpressed in cancer cell lysosomes, active only at acidic pH and with low expression in normal tissues.
+An anti-CA242 (or CanAg) antibody is engineered for site-specific conjugation of a PBD prodrug, where a BG linker is used for tumor-selective payload release, and a second BG moiety improves hydrophilicity and provides added reassurance against unwanted binding to proteins in plasma. β-glucuronide is overexpressed in cancer cell lysosomes, active only at acidic pH and with low expression in normal tissues.

 Ultra-low DAR approach